Community Arts Grants

 - Projects that prioritize grant funds for artist fees and compensation.

-- New or pilot programs from returning grantees.
+- New or pilot projects from returning grantees

 Funding is made possible through the Statewide Community Regrants Program (SCR, formerly known as Decentralization or DEC), a regrant program of the New York State Council on the Arts.